 Joining at 14

 Our Key Stage 4 curriculum has been designed to combine academic achievement with the development of engineering and entrepreneurial skills and knowledge.
+Year 10 and 11 students will study the following curriculum:

 Employer partners help provide additional technical expertise and opportunities for work placements for every Key Stage 4 student.
 They also set real life enterprise challenges for students, as part of our focus on helping students develop the entrepreneurial skills that are in demand by employers.